bootlin/training-materials/slides/kernel-source-code-drivers/kernel-source-code-drivers.typ

 - Is it really useful to keep drivers secret anyway?

 === Abusing the kernel licensing constraints

+#table(
-#table(columns: (50%, 50%), stroke:none, gutter:15pt, [
+  columns: (50%, 50%),
+  stroke: none,
+  gutter: 15pt,
+  [

     - There are some examples of proprietary drivers

       - Nvidia uses a wrapper between their drivers and the kernel

       - They claim the drivers could be used with a different OS with another wrapper

       - Unclear whether it makes it legal or not

     #v(0.5em)

     #align(center, [#image("binary-blobs.pdf", height: 40%)])

-],[
+  ],
+  [

     - The current trend is to hide the logic in the firmware or in userspace.
 The GPL kernel driver is almost empty and either:

       - Blindly writes an incoming flow of bytes in the hardware

       - Exposes a huge MMIO region to userspace through `mmap`

     #v(0.5em)

     #align(center, [#image("empty-modules.pdf", height: 40%)])

-])
+  ],
+)

 === Advantages of GPL drivers

 - You don't have to write your driver from scratch.
 You can reuse code from similar free software drivers.